lxbarth/Feeds/README.txt

              Depending on the import stage, a feed is represented by a FeedsFetcherResult or a FeedsParserResult.

+             See FeedsFetcherResult class, FeedsParserResult class.

 Feed item    A feed is assumed to have an array of equally formed entities: feed
              items.
 The composition of these items depends on the parser.

+Feed source  This is the description of the source of a feed.
+This can be for
+             example a URL.
+But a feed source can also have other properties describing a source.
+For instance, which field delimiter is being used in a CSV file.

+             See FeedsSource class.

 Importer     An importer contains a specific configuration of one fetcher, one
              parser and one processor.
 It is used to import a feed.
 Importers